rancher/docs/content/rancher/v2.5/en/cluster-provisioning/rke-clusters/cloud-providers/_index.md

 The `Custom` cloud provider is available if you want to configure any Kubernetes cloud provider.

 For the custom cloud provider option, you can refer to the [RKE docs]({{<baseurl>}}/rke/latest/en/config-options/cloud-providers/) on how to edit the yaml file for your specific cloud provider.
-There are specific cloud providers that have more detailed configuration :
+There are specific cloud providers that have more detailed configuration:

 * [vSphere]({{<baseurl>}}/rke/latest/en/config-options/cloud-providers/vsphere/)
 * [OpenStack]({{<baseurl>}}/rke/latest/en/config-options/cloud-providers/openstack/)